How to Start a Blog in 2020

 EllesBelles is a nickname of mine and I liked the use of a notebook because a notebook can be used for multiple things: writing stories, writing lists, doodling, jotting down a quote or a thought, writing down a song lyric you like, or a review of a movie.
 I’ve always carried a notebook with me, ever since I was little, so it made sense to me to call my blog EllesBellesNotebook after that.

 Your blog name can be anything you want it to be – within reason.
-Try and keep it relevant to the kind of things you want to post – or at least open so that it’s not jarring with your content. i.e. don’t call it Sarah’s Books if you’re going to be writing reviews of games or films.
+Try and keep it relevant to the kind of things you want to post – or at least open it so that it’s not jarring with your content. i.e. don’t call it Sarah’s Books if you’re going to be writing reviews of games or films.

 I use free design programs like Canva and PicMonkey to design my headers, images, and fonts.
 They’re so simple to use and great for backing up any of your images.

-If you’re looking for a pretty background or heavily design website then I recommend checking out Etsy for blog designs on your platform.
+If you’re looking for a pretty background or a heavily designed website then I recommend checking out Etsy for blog designs on your platform.
 I got mine from Etsy for £20 and it’s still going strong for me.
-Plus it had all of the built-in coding I needed for adding social buttons, menus and Instagram feeds to my blog which is a major plus!
+Plus it had all of the built-in codings I needed for adding social buttons, menus and Instagram feeds to my blog which is a major plus!